 Build infrastructure the way nature builds matter

-EIF is a provider-agnostic Terraform library that models infrastructure with the elegance of chemistry.
-Compose atoms into molecules, molecules into matter — on any cloud provider.
+EIF is a provider-agnostic Terraform framework that models infrastructure with the elegance of chemistry.
+Compose atoms into molecules, molecules into matter — on any cloud.
+The CLI lives here; the component library lives in eif-library ↗.

 Modern cloud infrastructure suffers from two opposite extremes: the monolith temptation — a single Terraform repository that holds everything — and the chaotic fragmentation of disconnected modules.
 EIF proposes a third way, inspired by chemistry: every cloud resource has its own atomic identity, composable with precision into increasingly complex structures, up to fully deployable applications.